-The Transmission Line - Route A study area consists predominantly of Crown-owned or managed lands made up of extensive mixed forested hills, exposed bedrock and numerous lakes and rivers.
-The population is small and modern settlement is concentrated along the lakes and rivers that run through the area, as were the earliest settlements here.
-Logging practices are still conducted, albeit at a smaller scale than during the hey-day of logging in the 1800s.
-Seasonal recreation facilities and cottages are numerous and tourism is an important industry, particularly along the coast of Georgian Bay.
-The typical natural environment of the Transmission Line - Route A study area is exposed Canadian Shield bedrock with a significant number of rivers, lakes, and streams.
+The Transmission Line - Route B study area consists predominantly of Crown-owned or managed lands made up of extensive mixed forested hills, exposed bedrock and numerous lakes and rivers.
+The population is small and modern settlement is concentrated along the lakes and rivers that run through the area, just as the earliest settlements in the area were.
+Logging practices are still conducted albeit at a smaller scale than during the hey-day of logging in the 1800s.
+Seasonal recreation facilities and cottages are numerous and tourism is an important industry in the area, particularly along the coast of Georgian Bay.
+The typical natural environment of the Transmission Line - Route B study area is exposed Canadian Shield bedrock with a significant number of rivers, lakes, and streams cutting through it.
 This is a rural setting with a sparse population of small farms and communities concentrated along shorelines and major roads.
 Current industry includes aggregates and quarries, fisheries, tourism, and logging.

-Highway 69 runs through the western side of the study area, which is part of the Trans-Canada Highway, linking Sudbury to Parry Sound.
-This highway is fairly modern, completed in the 1950s, and does not represent a historic road route.
-Highway 522 runs along the north of the current study area.
-The highway was built to connect Loring with Trout Creek in the east in 1956.
-The route was extended from Loring to Highway 69 between 1974 and 1976.
+Highway 69 runs along the western side of the majority of the study area, which is part of the Trans-Canada Highway, linking Sudbury to Parry Sound.
+This highway is fairly modern, completed in 1950s, and does not represent a historic road route for the majority of the Transmission Line - Route B study area.
+However, Highway 69 appears to follow an early historic road through McDougall Township and approximately half way through Carling Township (Harrison and Rogers 1879).
+The old Highway 69 alignment between Shebeshekong Road and Shawanaga became Highway 559, while the old alignment between Pointe-au-Baril and Byng Inlet became Highway 529 (Bevers 2013).